In “Identities are Changeable” Miguel Zenón uses jazz and voices to tell the story of the descendants of the Puerto Rican diaspora in New York City.

 In a innovative musical work of this magnitude, I honestly don’t dare to point out missed opportunities.
 I would think the only missed opportunity would be if you don’t give this album a good listen.

-What I wonder is why Miguel chose not to add more Puerto Rican musical rhythms to the music, as the theme is about the Puerto Rican identity.
-There is one song with very subtle elements of “bomba”, but that was it.
+However, I wondered why Miguel chose not to add more Puerto Rican musical rhythms to the music.
+I say this because the theme is about the Puerto Rican diaspora and its identity.
+There is only one song with very subtle elements of “bomba”, but that was it.

 A Unique Musical Documentary